MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/conversational-tabs.md

 * **subEntityId**: The ID of your specific subentity.
 For example, task-123.
 * **entityId**: The ID of the tab instance when it was created.
 The ID is important to refer back to the same tab instance.
 * **channelId**: The channel in which the tab instance resides.
-   > [!NOTE]
-   > The **channelId** is optional for channel tabs.
+The **channelId** is optional for channel tabs.
 However, it is recommended if you want to keep your implementation across channel and static tabs the same.
 * **title**: The title that is shown to the user in the chat panel.

 Most of these values can also be retrieved from the [`app.getContext()`](/javascript/api/@microsoft/teams-js/app?view=msteams-client-js-latest#@microsoft-teams-js-app-getcontext&preserve-view=true) API (`microsoftTeams.getContext()` in TeamsJS v1).
 For more information, see [PageInfo interface](/javascript/api/@microsoft/teams-js/app?view=msteams-client-js-latest#@microsoft-teams-js-app-pageinfo&preserve-view=true)